arunmohandas196/forex-service/README.md

 * Automatic CRUD functionality against the data source using Spring *Repository* pattern
 * Demonstrates MockMVC test framework with associated libraries
 * APIs are "self-documented" by Swagger2 using annotations
+* More Integration test on endpoints needs to be added in com.amohandas.forex.test.ForexControllerTest
+* Test coverage for this is in progress.
+Currently some of them are there in com.amohandas.forex.test.service.ForexServiceTest
+* More logging and adding metrics are pending

 Here are some endpoints we can call: